Sinocephale: Palaeoecology

 Historically, there has been confusion as to where the only known specimen Sinocephale was found, confounding assessments of its geologic age and context.
 Bohlin thought that the species "is at least not older than the North American forms", referring to taxa such as Stegoceras, though noted the unit was likely not deposited at the exact same time.
-In 1974, Maryańska and Halszka Osmólska tentatively favoured the idea that its locality was equivalent in age to the Djadochta Formation, which they considered Coniacian or Santonian in age.
+In 1974, Maryańska and Halszka Osmólska tentatively favoured the idea that its locality was equivalent in age to the Djadochta Formation, which they considered Coniacian or Santonian in age (both part of the Late Cretaceous.
 The Djadochta Formation is now considered more recent than it was at the time, dating to the mid Campanian age.
 Sues and Galton considered the stratigraphic placement of the Tsondolien-Khuduk locality uncertain, but noted it may be older than Djadochta rather than equivalent.
 They stated it was located in the Gansu region of China.
 In the first edition of The Dinosauria, David Weishampel ascribed the rocks to the Minhe Formation, which was followed by some subsequent authors.
 The redescription noted both of these were in error; the specimen is from Nei Mongol (Inner Mongolia), not Gansu, and so cannot be from Minhe.
 Through interpretation of the 1953 paper, map analysis, and firsthand understanding of the area by You Hailu (one of the four authors of the paper), they concluded that Sinocephale hails from the Ulansuhai Formation.

 The age of the Ulansuhai Formation is not constrained with confidence, though it is definitely younger than (Turonian age); Evans et al. (2021) suggested that the formation is likely dated to the Santonian-Campanian ages or older.
 Other dinosaurs from the formation include the ornithomimosaur Sinornithomimus and the large carnivorous theropod Chilantaisaurus.
 The formation is dominated by red mudstone and siltstone, indicating a floodplain environment defined by meandering rivers.
 However, some geologic features such as calcrete indicate drier components of the ecosystem.
-The formation exists during a period of transition for the Gobi from wet, fluvial ecosystems towards the desertic dune-dominated ecosystems of later Cretaceous deposits.
+The formation was deposited during a period of transition for the Gobi from wet, fluvial ecosystems towards the desertic dune-dominated ecosystems of later Cretaceous deposits.